Statistical Summary of Operations

 Goldcorp common shares are listed on the New York Stock Exchange under the symbol GG, and on the Toronto Stock Exchange under the symbol G.

 The acquisition of Gold Eagle Mines Ltd. in September 2008 gave the Company control of eight kilometres of strike length along the prolific Red Lake trend adjacent to the Red Lake mine and southwest of the Company's past-producing Cochenour-Willan mine.
-The acquisition includes a significant area of mineralization known as the Bruce Channel Discovery, which lies within the Balmer assemblage.
-To prepare for gold production, scheduled for late 2014, the Cochenour shaft is being widened and an underground drift is being constructed to take ore from Cochenour to the mill at the Campbell Complex.
+The acquisition includes a significant area of mineralization known as the Bruce Channel Discovery, now part of the Cochenour Deposit.
+The Cochenour Deposit and the Western Discovery Zone deposits, both discovered in 2004, and the Cochenour-Willan mine, now form part of the Cochenour Complex.
+To prepare for gold production, scheduled for 2015, the Cochenour shaft was expanded and an underground, five-kilometer haulage drift was constructed to connect the Cochenour Complex with the Campbell Complex.

 In December 2007 the Company acquired Kinross Gold Corporation's 49% share of the Porcupine Joint Venture and 32% share of the Musselwhite Joint Venture in exchange for the Company's 50% interest in the La Coipa silver-gold mine in Chile and as a result holds 100% of both Porcupine and Musselwhite.
 Porcupine, within the Timmins, Ontario city limits, consists of the Hoyle Pond and Dome underground gold mines.
 Ore from both mines is processed at the Dome Mill.
 Additional drilling has extended the primary ore zone at the Hoyle Pond deposit.
 Musselwhite, 480 kilometres north of Thunder Bay, Ontario, consists of an underground gold mine and associated processing plant on traditional First Nation land.
 New discoveries and the projections of known mineralization structures have the potential to increase reserves at Musselwhite.

 The Los Filos Project is located in central Guerrero State of southern Mexico and began commercial production in January 2008.
 The project comprises the Los Filos and Bermejal deposits, which lie near the centre of a large circular-shaped feature named the Moreno-Guerrero Basin.
 Mineralization is associated with three diorite to granodiorite stocks which were emplaced in carbonate rocks of the Upper Cretaceous Morelos Formation.
-Both deposits have been developed as open pit mines.
+Both deposits have been developed as open pit mines, while the Los Filos mine has an integrated underground operation.
 Crushed leach ore (higher grade ore) from the Los Filos deposit is processed by crushing, agglomeration and heap leaching.
 Run-of-mine heap leaching of ore from both the Los Filos and Bermejal deposits accounts for most of the ore processing.
-Gold and silver recovery takes place in a carbon adsorption-desorption-recovery plant.
+Gold and silver recovery takes place in a carbon adsorption-desorption-recovery plant, followed by an electrowinning process to recover a gold-silver sludge, and smelting to recover the gold-silver as doré.

 The Peñasquito gold-silver-lead-zinc mine is located in northeastern Zacatecas State.
 The project area geology features Mesozoic sedimentary rocks intruded by Tertiary stocks.
 Two diatreme breccia pipes, which are believed to be related to stocks below the mine area, are the principal hosts for the gold-silver-lead-zinc mineralization.
 The project area has been developed as two open pits, Peñasco and Chile Colorado, and will become Mexico’s largest open pit mine, as well as one of the largest and lowest-cost precious metal mines in North America.

 In February 2010 the Company acquired Canplats Resources Corporation and the latter’s Camino Rojo project 50 kilometers southeast of the Peñasquito mine.
-This 3,389-square kilometer land position includes the Represa Deposit, which has reported measured and indicated resources of 3,445,000 gold ounces and 60,708,000 silver ounces.
+This 3,389-square kilometer land position includes the Represa Deposit.
+In-fill and expansion drilling since the acquisition have greatly expanded indicated and inferred mineral resources.
+The property is expected to be mined using a heap leach operation.

 Goldcorp holds a 37.5% interest in the Alumbrera Mine, which is located on a 600 hectare mining lease near Belen in northwestern Argentina, in a valley west of the easternmost range of the Andes Mountains.
 The Alumbrera deposit was emplaced in a late Miocene volcanic flow and breccia complex.
 Its mineralization-related dacite porphyries were intruded into the roots of the Farallón Negro volcano roughly 8 million years ago.
 Ore from the open pit operation is removed using standard truck and shovel techniques.
 A small proportion of gold is removed from the milled ore as free gold and upgraded to doré bullion, while most is processed into a gold-bearing concentrate.
 The concentrate is sent via a 316 kilometer pipeline through Catamarca and Tucuman provinces to a plant in Cruz del Norte, where the concentrate is dewatered and then shipped by rail to a port facility for sea transport to international markets.

-The Cerro Negro advanced exploration project is located in the Province of Santa Cruz in southern Argentina.
-The project consists of gold and silver veins situated near the western edge of the Deseado Massif, a rigid crustal block covering 60,000 square kilometers in the region.
+The Cerro Negro project is located in the Province of Santa Cruz in southern Argentina.
+The project consists of gold and potentially silver veins situated near the western edge of the Deseado Massif, a rigid crustal block covering 60,000 square kilometers in the region.
 Mineralization is structurally-controlled within a low sulphidation, epithermal system.
-Most veins will be developed as underground mines, while the Vein Zone will be developed as an open pit operation.
-The mine plant is expected to start up in mid-2013 and mine life is estimated at 12 years.
+Within the project area, six zones of epithermal mineralization have been recognized.
+Initial production results from the underground mining of three veins: Eureka, Mariana Central and Mariana Norte.
+First gold was poured in July 2014.

 The Company holds a 40% interest in the Pueblo Viejo project in the central part of the Dominican Republic.
 The project area is hosted by the Lower Cretaceous Los Ranchos Formation, a series of volcanic and volcaniclastic rocks.
 The project deposits may have been derived from fluids supplied by a stock or other intrusive body deep underneath.